Atomic absorption spectroscopy: Electrothermal atomizers

-The graphite tubes are heated via their ohmic resistance using a low-voltage high-current power supply; the temperature in the individual stages can be controlled very closely, and temperature ramps between the individual stages facilitate separation of sample components.
-Tubes may be heated transversely or longitudinally, where the former ones have the advantage of a more homogeneous temperature distribution over their length.
-The so-called stabilized temperature platform furnace (STPF) concept, proposed by Walter Slavin, based on research of Boris L’vov, makes ET AAS essentially free from interference.
-The major components of this concept are atomization of the sample from a graphite platform inserted into the graphite tube (L’vov platform) instead of from the tube wall in order to delay atomization until the gas phase in the atomizer has reached a stable temperature; use of a chemical modifier in order to stabilize the analyte to a pyrolysis temperature that is sufficient to remove the majority of the matrix components; and integration of the absorbance over the time of the transient absorption signal instead of using peak height absorbance for quantification.
+The graphite tubes are heated via their ohmic resistance using a low-voltage high-current power supply; the temperature in the individual stages can be controlled very closely, and temperature ramps between the individual stages facilitate the separation of sample components.
+Tubes may be heated transversely or longitudinally, with the former method having a more homogeneous temperature distribution.
+The so-called stabilized temperature platform furnace (STPF), proposed by Walter Slavin, based on research of Boris L'vov, makes ET AAS essentially free from interference.
+The major components of this concept are atomization of the sample from a graphite platform inserted into the graphite tube (L'vov platform) instead of from the tube wall in order to delay atomization until the gas phase in the atomizer has reached a stable temperature; use of a chemical modifier to stabilize the analyte to a pyrolysis temperature that is sufficient to remove the majority of the matrix components; and integration of the absorbance over the time of the transient absorption signal instead of using peak height absorbance for quantification.

-In ET AAS a transient signal is generated, the area of which is directly proportional to the mass of analyte (not its concentration) introduced into the graphite tube.
-This technique has the advantage that any kind of sample, solid, liquid or gaseous, can be analyzed directly.
+In ET AAS, a transient signal is generated, the area of which is directly proportional to the mass of analyte (not its concentration) introduced into the graphite tube.
+This technique has the advantage that any kind of sample, solid, liquid, or gaseous, can be analyzed directly.
 Its sensitivity is 2–3 orders of magnitude higher than that of flame AAS, so that determinations in the low μg L−1 range (for a typical sample volume of 20 μL) and ng g−1 range (for a typical sample mass of 1 mg) can be carried out.
-It shows a very high degree of freedom from interferences, so that ET AAS might be considered the most robust technique available nowadays for the determination of trace elements in complex matrices.
+It has a very high degree of freedom from interferences, so that ET AAS may be considered the most robust technique available for the determination of trace elements in complex matrices.

 Specialized atomization techniques

-While flame and electrothermal vaporizers are the most common atomization techniques, several other atomization methods are utilized for specialized use.
+While flame and electrothermal vaporizers are the most common atomization techniques, several other methods are available for specialized use.